ediwijaya/Starbucks-Capstone-Project/README.md

 ## Installation
 To use this project, please install these:
-1. Anaconda latest version,
+1. Anaconda latest version
-2. TPOT library: 'pip install tpot'
+2. TPOT library: 'pip install tpot' on terminal